bestia-dev/dropbox_backup_to_external_disk_1/README.md

 ## Authorization OAuth2

 Authorization on the internet is a mess.
 Dropbox api uses OAuth2.
-Every app must have its own `app key` and `app secret`.
+Every app must be authorized on Dropbox and have its own `app key` and `app secret`.
 For commercial programs they probably embed them into the binary code somehow.
 But for OpenSource projects it is not possible to keep a secret.
 So the workaround is: every user must create a new `dropbox app` exclusive only to him.
-Creating a new app is medium simple.
+Creating a new app is simple.
 This app will stay forever in `development status` in dropbox, to be more private and secure.
+The
-The `$ dropbox_backup_to_external_disk --help` has the detailed instructions.
+`$ dropbox_backup_to_external_disk --help`
+has the detailed instructions.
+Then every time before use we need an "access token" that is temporary for security reasons.

 ## Try it